13Blackmagic/Regex/Develop/gist-template.md

 ## Summary

-RegEx also known as "regular expressions" is a set of characters that can create patterns that can be uses to
+RegEx also known as "regular expressions" is a set of characters that can create patterns that can be uses to find something in a database for instance * in sql.
+Another way that I have heard it is " It is engin logic".

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.